seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 ## Requirements

 SeaTable Enterprise Edition (SeaTable EE) requires 4 cores and 8GB RAM.
 These resources guarantee good performance for most applications with several hundred concurrent connections.
-When the bases become large, more RAM may be needed since SeaTable stores the bases in memory.
+When the bases become large, more RAM may be needed since SeaTable stores open bases in memory.

 These instructions assume that no other services are installed on the server, especially no other services listening on port 80 and 443.